- Purchase the complete Expat Arrivals Chicago Guide (PDF)

 As in any large city, finding accommodation in Chicago varies greatly according to preferred style, price and location.
 For many, avoiding long commutes into work is the most important factor.

 The greater Chicago area is enormous and many commute from suburbs and nearby cities into Chicago daily, making properties in the city centre and near public transport lines much more expensive.

 Living in the Chicago city centre is particularly appealing to young and single expats as it offers a dynamic lifestyle full of nightlife and entertainment.
-Families usually live further out of the city because of the larger opportunities for space, the lower rent and the higher standard of safety.
+Families usually live farther out from the city because of the larger opportunities for space, the lower rent and the higher standard of safety.

 To secure a property, a security deposit of at least one month’s rent is typical, as well as the payment of the first month’s rent upfront.
 The security deposit will be returned at the end of the lease period, provided there is no damage to the property.

 The cost of water and heating is often included in the monthly rental price, but other utilities such as electricity, phone and internet are usually an additional expense.
 However, this varies from lease to lease.